rjanke/thepitofknowledge/pages/godot/using-signals-between-scenes.md

 However, what do you do when you want to emit a signal from a scene (or many) and then listen for that signal in a totally different scene (or many)?

 There are multiple ways to do this.
-This short tutorial will focus on implementing a pattern often called an *EventBus*.
+However, this short tutorial will focus on implementing a pattern often called an *EventBus*.
 This method relies on a global, autoloaded object (a singleton), which is where we'll define our signals.
 We'll call this global object a `SignalBus` and it will allow us to use and re-use signals between scenes.

 ## Example Use Case
 A common need is to have the ability to **toggle a settings menu's visibility** from a number of different places in a codebase.
 The following examples are written with this use case in mind.